 SRA International recognizes that information can be learned in different ways, and that many SRAI sessions and workshops are already using diverse formats.
 For the 2019 SRAI Annual Meeting, SRAI is asking speakers the type of format they intend to use in his/her presentations so we can improve the design of the program and assist members with personalizing their schedules and learning opportunities.

 - Workshop: 3 ½ or 7 hour deep dives into specific learning topics, led by one or more experts.
 These are designed to allow participants to more fully explore an area of interest and learn new skills or develop new strategies.
 Workshops may include more hands-on exercises, discussion groups, and other in-depth experiences.
 Workshops are offered on Saturday or Sunday only.

-- Learning Café: The learning cafés are informal gathering of attendees, led by a moderator(s) and are meant to be an open forum for discussion of a pre-identified topic.
+- Learning Café: The learning cafés are informal gathering of attendees, led by a moderator(s) and are meant to be an open forum for discussion of a pre-identified topic that is 60 min long.
 The learning cafés allow for closer interaction for attendees to “continue the conversation” with peers.
 The learning cafés are meant to encourage networking and connecting with peers for future interactions after the conference ends.

 - Quick Talk: A Quick Talk is a 15-20 minute presentation that will be combined with two other similar presentations in one 60 minute session.
 New and experienced presenters are invited to try out this new format.

 - Concurrent Session are 60 min in length

 - Presentation: sessions designed in a traditional format, aimed at a specific focus in which the audience listens to what the presenter has to say, even though the presenter should encourage audience participation and entertain questions.
 The majority of concurrent sessions at SRA meetings have typically fit in this category and form the core of conference offerings.
 Presenters are encouraged to use active learning techniques to engage audiences, distribute materials, and respond to follow-up requests for more information.